Dragon (magazine): Articles

-Most of the magazine's articles provide supplementary material for D&D including new prestige classes, races, monsters and many other subjects that can be used to enhance a game.
-A popular long-running column Sage Advice offers official answers to Dungeons & Dragons questions submitted by players.
+Most of the magazine's articles provide supplementary material for D&D including new prestige classes, races, and monsters.
+A long-running column Sage Advice offers official answers to Dungeons & Dragons questions submitted by players.
 Other articles provide tips and suggestions for players and Dungeon Masters (DMs).
 It sometimes discusses meta-gaming issues, such as getting along with fellow players.
 At the end of its print run, the magazine also features four comics; Nodwick, Dork Tower, Zogonia, and a specialized version of the webcomic The Order of the Stick.
-Previous popular gamer-oriented comic strips include Knights of the Dinner Table, Finieous Fingers, What's New with Phil & Dixie, Wormy, Yamara, and SnarfQuest.
+Previous gamer-oriented comic strips include Knights of the Dinner Table, Finieous Fingers, What's New with Phil & Dixie, Wormy, Yamara, and SnarfQuest.

-A feature of Dragon for many years is its "Ecology of ..." articles as sometimes discussed by the fictional sage Elminster, in which a particular D&D monster receives an in-depth review, explaining how it found food, reproduced, and so forth.
-Under Paizo's tenure such ecology articles became heavier in "crunch" (game mechanics) as opposed to "fluff" (narrative and description) than previously.
-The Dragon submissions guidelines explicitly state that Ecology articles "should have a hunter’s guidebook approach, although it should not be written 'in voice'" and further call out the exact format of Ecology articles, leaving less room for artistic license by the author.
+Dragons "Ecology of ..." articles were initially written in the voice of the fictional sage Elminster, who reviewed a D&D monster in-depth.
+Under Paizo's tenure such ecology articles became heavier in game mechanics than narrative and description.
+The Dragon submissions guidelines explicitly state that Ecology articles "should have a hunter’s guidebook approach, although it should not be written 'in voice'" and further specify the exact format of Ecology articles, leaving less room for artistic license by the author.

 In the early 1980s, almost every issue contains a role playing adventure, a simple board game, or some kind of special game supplement (such as a cardboard cut-out castle).
 For instance, Tom Wham's Snit's Revenge, The Awful Green Things from Outer Space and File 13 all started as supplements within The Dragon.
 These bonus features are infrequent after the 1986 launch of Dungeon magazine, which published several new Dungeons & Dragons adventures in each issue.

 During the 1980s, after TSR had purchased Simulations Publications Inc., the magazine had a subsection called Ares Magazine, based on SPI's magazine of that name, specializing in science fiction and superhero role playing games, with pages marked by a gray border.
 The content included write-ups for various characters of the Marvel Universe for TSR's Marvel Super-Heroes.